ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/paging.dotnet.markdown

 {WARNING:Warning}
 Starting from version 4.0, if the page size is not specified **on client side**, the server will assume **int.MaxValue** (2,147,483,647) and all results will be downloaded.
 It is **recommended to set a page size explicitly** to avoid long response times caused by sending excessive amounts of data over the network or high memory consumption caused by the need of handling large quantities of documents.

 You can also set `DocumentConventions.ThrowIfQueryPageSizeIsNotSet` convention to **true** to guard yourself from executing queries without page size explicitly set.
-We recommend turning this convention on, especially during development or testing phases, to detect early the queries that potentially can return excessive amount of results.
+We recommend turning this convention on, especially during development or testing phases to detect early the queries that potentially can return excessive amount of results.
 {WARNING/}

 {INFO:Performance}
-By default, if number of returned results exceeds **2048**, the server will issue a `Performance Hint` notification (visible in Studio) with information about query details.
+By default, if the number of returned results exceeds **2048**, the server will issue a `Performance Hint` notification (visible in the Studio) with information about query details.
 You can decide if this behavior is desired or not.
 The threshold can be adjusted by changing the `PerformanceHints.MaxNumberOfResults` configuration value.
 {INFO/}

 ## Example I - No Paging

-All of the queries below will return all the results available.
+The queries below will return all the results available.

 {CODE-TABS}
 {CODE-TAB:csharp:Query paging_0_1@Indexes\Querying\Paging.cs /}